Agriculture

 Growth Regulators

-The winter crop of Guava is much better quality than the monsoon crop.
+The winter crop of Guava is of much better quality than the monsoon crop.
 Farmers often minimize monsoon crops by DE blossoming to achieve greater prices.
-It can be achieved by using growth regulators, such as maleic hydrazide, on spring flush of flowers.
-Other growth regulators such as NAD, NAA, and 2, 4D are effective in flower thinning and manipulating cropping season.
+It can be achieved by using growth regulators, such as maleic hydrazide, on the spring flush of flowers.
+Other growth regulators such as NAD, NAA, and 2, 4D are effective in flower thinning and manipulating the cropping season.

 Protection Measures